charly3pins/blog/content/blog/learn-how-to-use-the-embed-package-in-go-by-building-a-web-page-easily.md

 The third type of data for me is the most interesting to comment on and that is why I write this post.
 If you have ever set up a web page, you will know that it consists of several files... aha! static.
 For this, in Go we have the `html/template` package which needs to load the templates of the pages that we want to mount in memory.

-At this point you might ask yourself, why is it tedious to work with statics? or also when is all this useful?
+At this point you might ask yourself, why is it tedious to work with static files? or also when is all this useful?
 Well right now I'm going to explain.
 Imagine that our program needs to read a file, in the previous example the html template.
 This template will have a location, a directory in which it is stored.
 This location will be valid as long as our code compiles into the current directory.
 The moment we do a `go build` and move the binary to another destination, that reading will fail us because it will not find the specified path.
 To solve this problem there is the `embed` package.

 Let's see a bit of code for this case.
 First of all we look at the [documentation](https://pkg.go.dev/embed#FS) and see what fields the type that interests us `embed.FS` has and what methods it offers us.
 We see that there are no fields but there are three methods to open a file, read a file and read a directory and that these return an `fs.File`, a `[]byte` and a `[]fs.DirEntry` respectively in addition to the classic mistake each.